Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 - Wrap cooled cooked steak tightly and freeze for up to 2 months.

 - For uncooked Carne Asada, freeze the steak in the marinade in a freezer-safe bag for up to 3 months.
-Thaw overnight in the fridge before grilling.
+Thaw overnight in the refrigerator before grilling.

 Reheating: Warm gently in a skillet until heated through.
 Avoid overcooking to keep it tender.